Soil Health Toolkit - FIC

 • Agronomic barriers related to implementation of new cropping systems.

-• Social barriers, including adjusting to a new way of farming.
+• Social barriers, including adjusting to new ways of farming and acceptance of new practices within the producer’s community.

 You can use the case studies to address these barriers.
-Pointing to “soil health successful” farmers who have navigated these challenges may help with normalizing adoption.
+Pointing to “soil health successful” farmers who have navigated these challenges may minimize risk aversion if farmers can see themselves being able to successfully adopt these practices.
 Highlight the return on investment for a similar operation to alleviate financial concerns.

 Sections